 5. A community of users

-Ask your provider if they host events or virtual spaces in which clients can come together to learn, network and generate new ideas for how to gain the most value from the tools available.
+Ask your provider if they host events or virtual spaces in which clients come together to learn, network and generate new ideas on gaining the most value from the tools available.

 Why should you choose The Weather Company?